w3c/charter-drafts/CodeOfConduct.md

 # Code of Ethics and Professional Conduct

-WebAssembly operates under the W3C's
+W3C Charter development operates under the W3C's
 [Code of Ethics and Professional Conduct][]:

 > W3C is a growing and global community where participants choose to work